Please VOTE LEAVE on 23 June.

 * * * *

 For Julian's first speech after the change of Government in 2010, click here; for his discovery of the truth about Coalition negotiations, click here and here; for his speech opposing the trebling of University tuition fees, click here; and for his speech against taking the New Forest out of public ownership, click here.

 For Julian's main speeches on Syria in 2013, click here and here.
-For his interview on Sky News after voting against military action on 29 August, click here and for his earlier interview on the BBC in June, warning that a vote for military action would fail in the House of Commons, click here; and to watch his speech in the key debate on 29 August 2013, click here and move the cursor to the 1 hour and 8 minute point.
+To watch his interview on the BBC in June 2013, warning that a vote for military action would fail in the House of Commons, click here; and to watch his speech in the key debate on 29 August 2013, click here and move the cursor to the 1 hour and 8 minute point.

 The New Forest East constituency was created at the 1997 General Election.
 A fifth of its electors came from the former New Forest seat; four-fifths came from the former Romsey and Waterside seat.
 A full description of New Forest East was included in Julian's maiden speech.